 Field of Vision & Eye Health

-Visual field testing is a process to determine defects in the field of vision and tests the function of the retina, optic nerve and optic pathways.
+Visual field testing is a process to determine defects in the field of vision and tests the function of the retina, optic nerve, and optic pathways.
 The visual field is tested as a regular part of an eye examination.
 It may also be tested if you notice specific changes in vision, for example, if you keep bumping into objects on one side.
-For simple visual field testing, doctor sits in front of you and gradually moves a finger from the left and the right at your face level to the center of vision.
+For simple visual field testing, the doctor sits in front of you and gradually moves a finger from the left and the right at your face level to the center of vision.
 You will tell the doctor when the moving finger is first detected.
 You must fix your vision on the doctor’s face (and not look for the finger) in order for the result of the test to be valid.
 Each eye is tested separately.
-If there is a question about your vision, advanced visual field testing with sophisticated equipments is recommended.
+If there is a question about your vision, advanced visual field testing with sophisticated equipment is recommended.

 There’s more to healthy eyes than 20/20 vision!
 Our comprehensive eye exam evaluates many important aspects of your eyes’ health.
 We utilize the latest instrumentation and techniques to thoroughly examine your eyes while caring for your special eye needs and preferences.
 You won’t feel rushed or hurried.
 We are family oriented and are sensitive to the special needs of everybody.

 An important step towards maintaining a good health of your eyes is the early detection of conditions such as cataracts, glaucoma and systemic diseases.
 We examine the whole eye and visual system for any indication of abnormalities.
 Through complete regular eye exams, damage from glaucoma and other eye diseases can be detected at an early stage.